tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 #### The Necessity of Cleaning Up

 Phew.
 Finished.
 Hurray!

 Well… not quite yet.

 The path,

 `/content/mysite/home/jcr:content/par/respi.img.fp-2018-31-12-23-59.jpg`

 does not relate to any of the invalidated resources.
-It will probably never be _physically_ deleted.
+Remember?
+We only invalidated a "dummy" resource and relied on auto-invalidation to consider "home" to be invalid.
+The image itself might never be _physically_ deleted.
 So, the cache will grow and grow and grow.
 When images are changed and activated, they get new filenames in the Dispatcher's filesystem.

 There are three issues with not physically deleting the cached files and keeping them indefinitely:

 1. You are wasting storage capacity – quite obviously.
 Granted – storage has become cheaper and cheaper in the past years.
 But image resolutions and file sizes have also grown in the past years – with the advent of retina-like displays which are hungry for crystal-sharp images.

 2. Even though hard drives have become cheaper, "storage" might not have become cheaper.
-We have seen a trend to not have (cheap) bare metal HDD storage but rent virtual storage on a NAS by your data center provider.
+We have seen a trend to not have (cheap) bare metal HDD storage but rental virtual storage on a NAS by your data center provider.
 This kind of storage is a bit more reliable and scalable but also a bit more expensive.
 You may not want to waste it by storing outdated garbage.
 This not only relates to the primary storage – think of backups too.
 If you have an out-of-the-box backup solution you might not be able to exclude the cache-directories.
 In the end you are also backing up garbage data.

 3. Even worse: You might have bought usage licenses for certain images only for a limited time – as long as you needed them.
 Now, if you still store the image after a license has expired, that might be seen as a copyright infringement.
 You might not use the image in you web pages any longer – but Google still will find them.

-Finally, you come up with some housekeeping cronjob to clean all files older than let's say a week to keep this kind of littering under control.
+So finally, you will come up with some housekeeping cronjob to clean all files older than... let's say a week to keep this kind of littering under control.

 #### Abusing URL Fingerprints for Denial of Service Attacks